jenny-xly-long/NLP-Primer/README.md

 3. Machine Translation
 4. Text Mining

+Before we start to talk about the 4 subfields, let's first discuss the different representations of words in NLP.
+**1. Dictionary** </br>
+This is a simple approach which essentially assign each word in a given training corpus to an integer.
+However, because of the ordinal value attached to each words, training models tend to assume that words associated with higher value have more importance which may lead to failure of the model.

+**2. One-Hot Encoding** </br>
+This method transforms each of the words in a given training corpus to a 1 x (N+1) dimensional vector, where N corresponds to the number of words in the corpus and the added 1 will be used to denote any words that are out of the training vocabulary.
+However, this method creates sparse matrix with huge dimensions which requires enormous computation power.

 ## Information Extraction
 Information extraction (IE) enables automated retrieval of specific information from text.
 IE depends on Name Entity Recognition to find targeted information to extract, such as LOCATION, PERSON, ORGANIZATION, etc. Once the entities are recognized, algorithms such as relationship extraction, co-reference resolution can then be used to extract its meaning.